American Sign Language/English Interpreting

 When students graduate with a bachelor’s degree in ASL/English Interpreting they are prepared to find challenging careers working as interpreters in educational, medical, business, religious, and a variety of other settings.

-Graduates of this program will demonstrate attributes that underlie competent professional interpreting practice:
+Graduates of this program will demonstrate attributes that underlie competent professional interpreting practice, including the following:

-- Demonstrate language competency in American Sign Language and language proficiency in English;
+- Students will demonstrate language proficiencies in American Sign Language and spoken and written English.

-- Demonstrate cultural competence and multicultural sensitivities of both hearing and deaf cultures;
+- Students will demonstrate cultural competence and multicultural sensitivities for hearing and Deaf cultures.

-- Analyze the effectiveness of their interpretations by applying contemporary theories of performance assessment, noting areas for improvement;
+- Students will be able to analyze the effectiveness of their interpretations by applying contemporary theories of performance assessment, noting areas of success and areas for improvement.

-- Produce accurate and reliable interpretations in both English and ASL; and
+- Students will produce accurate and effective interpretations in both English and ASL.

 The ASL/English Interpreting program is accredited by The Commission of Collegiate Interpreter Education (CCIE).